Healthy Homes Assessment Epuni

 Insulation Epuni

-The insulation of the ceiling and underfloor is mandatory for all rent homes since July 1, 2019.
-Property managers and landlords are required to ensure that the insulation is in line with this new quality.
-In some instances, existing ceiling insulation or insulation in the sub floor space may need to be added or replaced.
+Insulation for underfloor and ceilings is required to all rental houses since 1 July 2019.
+Property managers and landlords must make sure that the insulation meets this new standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space may require to be topped up or replaced.

-A well-insulated property will help to control condensation and reduce the chances of mould and dampness and will also make an easier task for the household to retain the heat.
+A well-insulated house will help to control condensation, and decrease the risk of mould and dampness as well as making much easier to allow the household to keep heat.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more high the R-value, better the insulation.
+The "R" signifies thermal resistance and is a gauge of how well insulation withstands heat flow.
+The higher the R-value, the higher the standard of insulation.

 Epuni Moisture Ingress & Drainage

-The security of your rental home from moisture isn’t just about the inside It’s about having to make sure there is somewhere for surface and ground water to go, and prevent it from getting inside.
-When it is about damp and water, it’s often what you don’t see that can cause a lot of trouble that can cause damages to your investment and harming your tenant’s health.
+Protecting your rental property from moisture isn’t just about what’s inside the building it is also about the outside.
+You must ensure there is somewhere for surface, rain or ground water and prevent it from getting inside.
+When it is about damp and water, it’s frequently those things that you aren’t aware of that could become a major issue, causing damage to your investment as well as affecting the tenant’s well-being.

-Rental properties require to be equipped with effective drainage to get rid of storm water, surface water, and ground water, which includes an appropriate outfall or runoff.
-Making sure that the water has a proper place to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.
+Rental properties should be equipped with effective drainage to eliminate rainwater, storm water, and ground water, including an appropriate runoff or outfall.
+Making sure that water is able to go and that it can’t linger underneath the structures is an important aspect of keeping your property dry.

-In addition to an irrigation system to stop moisture ingress, if your rental has an enclosed gap between the floor and ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.
+Alongside the drainage system that will prevent the ingress of moisture, if your property has an enclosed space between your flooring and soil, a ground-water barrier must be installed if it’s reasonably practicable to install it.

-Ground moisture barriers are usually an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from accumulating into the building.
-It also helps in preventing any damage to your underfloor insulation.
+An underground moisture barrier usually made of polythene and is laid on top of the ground to prevent any moisture that is present in the ground from rising into the home.
+It also assists in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection